 Are There Scholarship Opportunities?

-Yes!
-We offer, through the Kentucky Cabinet for Health and Human Services, a scholarship program that will pay for two years of tuition and expenses for students who in turn agree to work for the Cabinet upon completion of the degree.
+Through the Kentucky Cabinet for Health and Human Services, we offer a scholarship program that will pay for two years of tuition and expenses for undergraduate students who in turn agree to work for the Cabinet upon completion of the degree.
 It is the public child welfare certification program (PCWCP).